 Depth interpolation is necessary to generate dense depth maps because the TNIP-based multi-baseline stereo cannot estimate a depth at non-interest points.
-In this paper, we simply assume that the space among interest points is expected to be planar because interest points are corners of 3-D objects.
-First, input images are divided into triangle regions using interest points with Delaunay's triangulation method [10].
-Next, depth data are linearly interpolated for these triangles.
+In this paper, we simply assume that the space among interest points is expected to be planar because interest points are corners of

-Figure 4.
-Textures of planes.
+Figure 4: Textures of planes.

-Figure 5.
-Layout of planes and camera path in simulation.
+Figure 5: Layout of planes and camera path in simulation.